 Recent Historical Context

 Historically, churches played a key role in the community as a third place but lost this distinction through the second half of the 20th century for a variety of reasons.
-Some early proponents of New Urbanism strived to include pseudo-churches as Third Places, including ecumenical “chapels” in developments, such at Steve Mouzon in the layout of The Waters in Alabama.
-(Note: Andrew Kulp served as Project Designer on numerous buildings at The Waters.)
+Some early proponents of New Urbanism strived to include pseudo-churches as Third Places, including ecumenical “chapels” in developments, such as Steve Mouzon in the layout of The Waters in Alabama.
+(Note: Andrew Kulp served as Architectural Project Manager on several buildings at The Waters.)

 The Church’s Return